 participants who either have a reverse mortgage or have not owned and

-lived in their home more than five years and were active on the program
+lived in their home more than five years and were granted deferral

-county assessor’s office will rejoin the program in 2014.
+county assessor’s office, can rejoin the program.
 All other

 year going forward, the number of approved applications under this

-waiver will be limited.
+waiver is limited.
 Contact the Property Tax Deferral Unit for more

 |2012 Changes (HB 4039)|